It’s a fact: some agents will skip out on answering customer complaint after complaint (after complaint).

-Guidelines surrounding call avoidance are certainly necessary for contact centers – there’s no arguing against that.
-But, that doesn’t mean you need to create a terrifying beast-of-a-policy that hovers in the clouds above your agents.
+Call avoidance guidelines are certainly necessary for contact centers – there’s no arguing that.
+But, creating reasonable guidelines and enforcing a terrifying beast of a policy that hovers above your agents are two different approaches.

 Don’t fret, though.
-It’s absolutely possible to create reasonable call avoidance policies that give your agents guidelines but don’t make them work in a fearful, negative atmosphere.
-Here are some minor changes you can make to your call avoidance policy to make it less of a monster for your agents.
+It’s possible to create reasonable call avoidance policies that give your agents guidelines but don’t make them work in a negative atmosphere.
+Here are three minor changes you can make to your call avoidance policy so it’s less of a monster for your agents.

-Let your agents tell their side of the story.
+2. Let your agents tell their side of the story

-If you do catch Jessica obviously avoiding calls, dig into the reason WHY before you criminalize the situation.
-If she’s a first-time offender who normally works hard, and she starts sending calls to voicemail, sit down with her.
-Give her the chance to be open and honest about why she was avoiding calls.
-Maybe tons of calls in her queue are bogging her down, and she just needs five minutes to catch her breath.
-Maybe she doesn’t feel empowered to answer the questions on her calls.
-Or, maybe the influx of caffeine and water she consumed to stay awake made those excessive trips to the bathroom completely necessary today.
+If you do catch Jessica obviously avoiding calls, dig into the reason why before you criminalize the situation.
+If she’s a first-time offender who normally works hard and she starts sending calls to voicemail, sit down with her.
+Give her the chance to be open and honest about why she pressed pause.

-Situations change daily.
-Check in with your agents and see what’s happening behind the scenes.
-Then, you’ll know how you can coach better to fix the issue, or you’ll know it was just a one-time event because Jessica had a bad night’s sleep.
+Check in with your agents to see what’s happening behind the scenes.
+Then, you’ll know how you can coach better to fix the issue.
+Or, you’ll know it was just a one-time event because Jessica had a bad night’s sleep.